 FINALS - At the end of the regular season, the top four teams will advance to the play-offs.
 If there are 4 teams in a division, all four teams will advance to the play-offs.
 In brackets with 8 teams, all teams move on to the play-offs.
 Game #10 will become a quarter-final, the lower ranked team MUST beat the higher ranked team in order to move on.
 For semi-finals teams will go directly to penalty kicks in case of a tie (with restricted time on weeknights, teams may have to do penalty kicks previous to their game.)
 The final games will be 25 min halves and if there is no winner.
 If there is no winner, there will be a best of 3 penalty kicks (in coed 1 of the 3 has to be a female player), 10 steps back from the goal line.
 If no winner still, teams will continue until somebody wins.
 In case that the lights go off and there is no winner still, the game will be decided on a coin-toss.

-SCHEDULE CHANGES - Once a schedule is published to the web site, no changes will be made unless there is an unexpected logistical problem that arises.
+SCHEDULE CHANGES - Once a schedule has been published AND finalized by the league director, no changes will be made unless there is an unexpected logistical problem that arises.
 Changes to field assignments from the park are often force schedule changes.
 The only other exception is weather related changes.
 If this is the case, all managers will be notified of the change(s) electronically.
 If a team requires special accomodations a request can be made to the league director; if your request is able to be accomodated a fee of $25 will be collected.
 Be sure to check your game time weekly; it is not recommended that you screenshot the schedule at the beginning of the season.